|

 Performance:

-AS Club has been tested and will easily cope with well in excess of 10000
+AS Club has been tested and will easily cope with well in excess of 10,000

+accounts on any modern personal computer.
 As long as month end processing and extensive print runs

 finish within a reasonable length of time, you won't perceive a problem.

-This is because the interactive work, which typically deals with only one account at
+This is because the interactive work which typically deals with only one account at

 For very large databases, increasingly powerful hardware should be